SadeeshKumarMN/CypressDemo/README.md

 ## Test Execution Report:
 Here is the <a href="https://dashboard.cypress.io/projects/6i1fuw/runs/1/test-results">**Detailed Test Execution Report of these use cases from Cypress Dashboard Service**</a>

-note: The execution is really fast, takes only a few seconds for its execution.
-The generated report will be stored in cloud using <a href="https://docs.cypress.io/faq/questions/dashboard-faq.html#article">Dashboard service, a robust test management</a>.
+Note: The execution is really fast, takes only a few seconds for its execution.
+The generated report will be stored in cloud using their <a href="https://docs.cypress.io/faq/questions/dashboard-faq.html#article">robust test management service-Dashboard</a>.
 ![Execution Report](/demo/Execution_Result.png)